aws-solutions/media-services-application-mapper/INSTALL.md

 ![Master Template Outputs](images/master-template-outputs.png)

-After the template installation finishes and you've recorded the outputs from the template, skip forward to [Template 3: CloudFormation for the Event Handler](INSTALL.md#template-3-cloudformation-for-the-event-handler) if you need to collect events from multiple regions, and then to [Multiple Users and Access Control](INSTALL.md#multiple-users-and-access-control) and complete the final steps in this guide.
+After the template installation finishes and you've recorded the outputs from the template, skip forward to [Template 3: Core API and Periodic Tasks](INSTALL.md#template-3-cloudformation-for-the-event-handler) if you need to collect events from multiple regions, and then to [Multiple Users and Access Control](INSTALL.md#multiple-users-and-access-control) and complete the final steps in this guide.

 ### Individual Templates